processone/docs.ejabberd.im/content/ejabberd-faq/index.md

 high level of quality, testing, audit, etc.

-Maintaining such a version in parallel of the community version, along with extremeluy strong commitment in term of availability and 24/7 support has a cost.
+Maintaining such a version in parallel of the community version, along with extremely strong commitment in term of availability and 24/7 support has a cost.
 With ejabberd business edition we commit on a level of scalability and optimize thew software until it is performing to the level agreed with the customer.